kinetecharts/dance-embedding/src/pose_extraction/README.md

 ## Notes
 - All outputs (CSV files) are saved in the `data/poses/` folder.
+- Overlay videos are saved in the `data/video_with_pose/` folder.
+- Use `--no-overlay-video` flag for faster processing when overlay videos aren't needed.
 - For more advanced usage, see the [examples/basic_usage.py](../../examples/basic_usage.py) script.
 - For troubleshooting and more details, see the main project [README](../../README.md).
 - This module focuses only on pose extraction.
 For embedding generation and motion analysis, see the separate modules.